Code and data repository

 Mouseover text thatfor additional notes

-GiveWell’s key decision point for its models are whether the intervention being modeled provides at least 3x as much expected benefit per dollar spent as a direct cash transfer, using the expected modeled effectiveness of GiveDirectly as a proxy.
+GiveWell’s key decision point for its models are whether the intervention being modeled provides at least 3x as much expected benefit per dollar spent as a direct cash transfer (edit Jan 3, 2023: this rule was officially changed to 10x as of July 2022; see discussion in the comments), using the expected modeled effectiveness of GiveDirectly as a proxy.
 The key value of interest is the “best guess” point estimate for both inputs and outputs of the model.
-While there are someand adjustments dealing with uncertainty in GiveWell’s models, these are relatively rare, suggesting that GiveWell’s assessments are designed to be fairly risk (or uncertainty) neutral, or at least very risk tolerant.
+While there are some and adjustments dealing with uncertainty in GiveWell’s models, these are relatively rare, suggesting that GiveWell’s assessments are designed to be fairly risk (or uncertainty) neutral, or at least very risk tolerant.

 The driving assumption is that this neutrality would give the best possible mix of recommendations.
 Some recommended interventions would have underestimated cost-effectiveness, some overestimated, but as a group of recommendations would be nearly as good as it gets with the information available.

 Unfortunately, the particular circumstances of GiveWell’s decision-making process yields some major unintended – but fixable – consequences.
 Specifically, GiveWell’s decision-process advantages programs that have more unreliable evidence, are overestimated, and have weaker underlying cost-effectiveness.

 - A set of stylized simulation-based demonstrations that show how:

 - Individual programs with unreliable evidence have a selection advantage

 - Individual programs that are worse have a (limited) selection advantage

 - The selected group of programs will be strongly biased toward more unreliable and weaker programs, at the expense of better programs